openziti/ziti-doc/docusaurus/docs/guides/securing-apis/aks-api-with-nginx-ziti-module.md

 - ***Configuration File - Main section block***
 :::info
-Services are commented out unitl they are created.
-Then, terraform plan can be rerun to enable them.
+Services are commented out until they are created.
+Then, terraform plan can be re-run to enable them.
 :::
 ```shell
 controller: